 ECASA provides a free counselling and support service to people who have experienced sexual assault either recently or in the past.
 The service is also available to non-offending family and friends.
 ECASA’s counsellors are trauma specialists with degrees in psychology, social work or counselling.

 - Face to face and telephone counselling and support

 - 24 hour access to crisis care services for adults who have been sexually assaulted within the last two weeks

 - Information and referral to other relevant services

 How to access a service

 You do not need a referral from your GP to use our service.
-You can call our duty worker on 9870 7330 and an initial assessment appointment will be arranged for you.
+You can call our intake worker on 9870 7330 and an initial assessment appointment will be arranged for you.

-Health professionals wishing to refer a client can call our duty line with the client present.
+Health professionals wishing to refer a client can call our intake line with the client present.

 People who have been sexually assaulted during the past two weeks are offered an immediate crisis care service.